ThomasWickliffe/DockerWireguardVPN/index.md

   >    &nbsp;&nbsp;sysctls: <br>
   >    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - net.ipv4.conf.all.src_valid_mark=1 <br>

- 3) Save and exit the file after edit is complete
+ 3) Save and exit the file after edit is complete <br>

  4) Start Wireguard by using cd to enter the wireguard directory and then run it <br>
  >-   `cd ~/wireguard/`
  >-   `docker-compose up -d` <br>